I Saw Her Standing There Chords | The Beatles Guitar Lesson

 | E7 | B7 | E7 | E7 |

-Here, we build towards the IV chord with E – E/G# – A. After this A, we get a C chord—the “wacky” outside chord.
-If you compare it to The Thrill Is Gone (where G serves a similar function), you’ll notice it sits a semitone above the dominant: the V in major or IIIx in minor.
+Here, we build towards the IV chord with EE/G#A. After this A, we get a C chord—the “wacky” outside chord.
+Compare it to The Thrill Is Gone (where G serves a similar role) and you’ll notice it sits a semitone above the dominant: the V in major or IIIx in minor.

 To round off the verse, we return to I – V – I.

-Now, let’s look at the bridge, which follows a blues structure that starts on IV (as Crossroads do).
+The bridge follows a blues structure that starts on IV (as Crossroads does):

 | A | A | A | A |